triptease/docs/structured-data.md

 #### numRooms (Optional)

 The numRooms* is the total number of rooms that were searched for.
 Defaults to 1

+#### offerCode (Optional)

+Offer can either be a string or array of strings.
+It should be used any time the offers have been filtered or the price changed due to the user apply any of the following: promo/discount/group/corporation/government/agency/rate/room code.

 **A Triptease extension*